Dietze History, Family Crest & Coats of Arms

 The surname Dietze was first found in Hessen, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 Diez, the geographical origin of the name, is a town with a castle (later a prison) that belonged to the counts of Nassau-Dillenburg, in what was Hesse-Nassau.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Dietze family
+Early History of the Dietze family

 This web page shows only a small excerpt of our Dietze research.
 Another 114 words (8 lines of text) covering the years 1765, 1786, 1794, and 1876 are included under the topic Early Dietze History in all our PDF Extended History products and printed products wherever possible.